greg-raven/Uncommon-Sense/_posts/2019-08-07-the-religion-of-democracy.md

 ---
-title: 'The religion of democracy'
+title: "The religion of democracy"
 layout: post
 categories:
 - democracy